tracelink/watchtower/watchtower-module-eslint/README.md

 that can be easily configured as core rules within Watchtower.
 Additionally, custom ESLint rules can be designed using the Watchtower UI or imported as a JS file.

+This ESLint Module expects nodejs 12+ to be installed along with npm in the operating environment using the 'node' and 'npm' binaries, respectively.
+This module will install the correct version of ESLint and Estraverse in order to operate correctly.
+The module will attempt to correct any node version conflicts of these projects if any inconsistencies are found in the environment.

 ## License

 [MIT License](https://opensource.org/licenses/MIT)